 The Flesh Is Weak…So Choose God’s ‘Weakness‘

 But God’s word reminds us all that we must stay weak.
-If we choose to forsake His way in this, we do so to our own destruction.
+If we choose to forsake His way in this and forget that the flesh is weak, we do so to our own destruction.

 It was said of the leadership of King Uzziah, the tenth king of Judah, “the Southern Kingdom was raised to a condition of prosperity that it had not known since the death of Solomon.”
 Uzziah became king at 16 years of age after the assassination of his father.
 The Bible recounts, “And he did what was right in the sight of the LORD, according to all that his father Amaziah had done” (2 Chronicles 26:4).
 As a result, “God helped him” (26:7) against Judah’s strong enemy armies and “his fame spread as far as the entrance of Egypt, for he became exceedingly strong” (26:8).
 His army grew to 300,750 troops who “made war with mighty power, to help the king against the enemy” (26:13).
 “So his fame spread far and wide, for he was marvelously helped till he became strong” (26:15).

 Notice that last phrase again; God helped him “until he became strong.”
 Now look at the next statement in the biblical account: “But when he was strong his heart was lifted up, to his destruction, for he transgressed against the LORD his God.”
 Clearly, Uzziah’s power and achievements went to his head.
 He noticed that the pagan kings of Egypt enjoyed both the royal and the priestly functions.
 Uzziah, dissatisfied with royal power, now wanted divine power like the other kings of the other religions.
 However, Egypt’s gods were not the same as the Holy One of Israel, who required that only the consecrated priests offer up the incense in the temple service.
 Still, Uzziah entered the Temple to burn the priestly incense with complete disregard for God’s standards.